bvbohnen/X4_Customizer/README.md

    - Added plugins Check_Extension, Check_All_Extensions.
    - Added passthrough argparse support, along with command line callable scripts for extension check and cat pack/unpack.
    - Swapped the default script from User_Transforms to Default_Script.
+ * 0.11.1
+   - Added support for case insensitive path matching, instead of requiring a match to the catalogs.